 What Is Psychological Counseling?

 Psychological Counseling promotes mental and physical health in a warm and welcoming environment.
 You will objectively look at behaviors, feelings and thoughts in situations that you may find troublesome.
 Psychological counseling can be valuable in helping you make the changes you would like to make in your life by providing adaptive and effective strategies and techniques for coping with stressors.
-Psychological Counseling involves meeting with a trained professional who can help you cope with, work on, and resolve different issues.
+Psychological Counseling involves meeting with a trained professional who can help you cope, work, and resolve different issues.
 Counseling can also help you learn about yourself, explore different career paths, and help you make difficult decisions.

 During your first meeting you and your psychologist will explore your decision to begin psychological counseling and will discuss your concerns.
 You will discuss the options for what help is available, including which staff psychologist will be assigned to meet with you regularly.
 You can express a preference either to continue counseling, not continue, or be referred to another source of assistance.